ThbltLmr/yt-term/ARTICLE.md

 }
 ```

+I set up a dedicated thread to read from the RBG frames buffer, and save our Kitty graphics protocol ready frames into a new buffer.

 ---
 - Read about the protocol in Ghostty docs- Missing link: the one part of my usual workflow missing from terminal applications is YouTube
 - Getting RGB frames from YouTube with yt-dlp and ffmpeg
 - Displaying RBG frames with the protocol (control data and base 64 encoding)- Storing RBG and encoding frames in queues
 - Handling framerate (40 ms intervals + skipping frames to maintain fps)
+- Display improvements
 - Audio samples intro- Getting audio samples from yt-dlp and ffmpeg
 - Outputting the audio to PulseAudio
 - Syncing audio and video with ready queues